Guide To Puerto Banus

 Definitely one of the slickest and most glamorous resorts in Europe, Puerto Banus continues to attract the jetset from all over the world who return each year to enjoy the beaches, the restaurants and the warm Marbella climate.

-southern Spain and a massive construction drive all along the coast
+was booming in southern Spain and a massive construction drive all

-was replacing much of the Andalucian-style buildings with modern
+along the coast was replacing much of the Andalucian-style

 From its humble beginnings, Puerto Banus was transformed into a stunning marina and attracted the owners of luxury yachts, who came to the resort to moor their boats and enjoy the fabulous bars, restaurants and night clubs opening up all over the area.
 The 1970´s bought a whole new crowd to Puerto Banus, and legends of screen and stage mingled happily with the more dubious villains on the run.